MEMORY LANE HOME LIVING INC: A NEW WAY OF ALTERNATIVE LIVING

 It’s incredible what sharing the journey of memory loss with others can do for people.
 And, as a non-profit assisting women with dementia, we feel privileged to facilitate such encounters.
 Through our mini-day programs, we offer caregivers and their loved ones a chance to smile, laugh, dance, and make new friends.

 Memory Lane Home Living Inc. has been operational since 2017.
 Our Team has over 50 cumulative professional years of experience in the area of seniors’ health care and dementia.
-It was both the lived and professional experience that inspired our forward-thinking, to become leaders in a new way of assisted living.
+It was both the lived and professional experience that inspired our forward-thinking, to become leaders in a new way of Alternative Living.

 Together, we provide a cozy home in the ‘heart of Richmond Hill’—close to nature that can comfortably accommodate up to five senior women with mild memory loss.
 These include women who can function, wish to continue taking part in day-to-day living choices, yet can no longer live independently.